Wahoos' Bird in a Bucket

 If you click on the photo, you'll see a larger view showing one of the most important additions I made to Wahoos' recipe.
 At the suggestion of my hostess Geralynn, I used a "Heiney-Can"

 Start your charcoal in a pile off to the side and wait for the coals to ash over.
-Put 2 handfuls of of Apple chips or small twigs next to the bird and cover with the bucket.
+Put 2 handfuls of of Apple chips or small twigs next to the bird and cover the bird with the bucket.
 Place the coals around the bucket as well as on top.
 I use about 1 pound of charcoal per pound of turkey.
 In this example, I used 15 lbs and you'll soon see why that is too much.

 Please note the skeptics that will gather around to watch your foolish endeavor.
 Play along with them and explain that you brought a package of hot dogs "just in case".